mindfulbits/canifish/docs/app-logic.md

 - Turbidity ≥ 9 NTU for past hour
 - Streamflow (ft³/s) ≥ 3000 ft³/s for past hour
 - Temperature (°F) below 40 or above 67

+now using the data From the USACE Data collector please use the following logic and add an additional class (.good, .caution, .poor) to the 'dam-current-value' in the dam-summary-card.

+class = good
+- Buford Dam Generation < 5 MW is not active or was recorded within the last 8 hours

+class = caution
+- Buford Dam Generation < 5 MW is not active or was recorded within the last 4 hours

+class = poor
 - Buford Dam Generation ≥ 5 MW is active or was recorded within the last 6 hours